lynsei/dockistry/docs-why.use.this.md

 > "It is not our intention to create another tool or package manager, but rather... we intend to create a strategy engine and a community that contributes to it."

 - The developers of Dockistry have created it for developing websites and mobile apps using a single codebase.
-- Dockistry organizes [web components](https://github.com/forktheweb/dockistry/blob/master/docs-componentry.md), CDNjs packages, [frameworks](https://github.com/forktheweb/dockistry/blob/master/docs-frameworks.md), [databases](https://github.com/forktheweb/dockistry/blob/master/docs-database.md), and other [shiny-things](https://github.com/forktheweb/dockistry/blob/master/docs-infrastructure-packages.md) our experts find useful.
+- Dockistry organizes [web components](https://github.com/forktheweb/dockistry/blob/master/docs-componentry.md),  [frameworks](https://github.com/forktheweb/dockistry/blob/master/docs-frameworks.md), [databases](https://github.com/forktheweb/dockistry/blob/master/docs-database.md), and other [shiny-things](https://github.com/forktheweb/dockistry/blob/master/docs-infrastructure-packages.md) our experts find useful.

-- Github can be overwhelming to developers starting out.
-Setting up devtools is an arduous and daunting process, mostly.
+> TRUE FACT:  Github can be overwhelming to developers starting out.
+Setting up tooling & package managers is often an arduous and daunting process.

+It's because of the ***overwhelming*** amount of fullstack customization options currently available that we identified a clear need for a more [organized approach](https://github.com/forktheweb/dockistry/blob/master/roadmap.md) paired with architecture-specific [devtools packages](https://github.com/dockistry/devtools-multi-clis) and that provide [setup options](https://github.com/forktheweb/dockistry/blob/master/docs-infrastructure-packages.md) for production environments.

-- Dockistry can help you shop around faster and more reliably by [unifying the setup](https://github.com/forktheweb/dockistry/blob/master/dockistry-cli.md) for many dev, staging, and production concerns using a [multi-platorm toolkit](https://github.com/dockistry/devtools-multi-clis).
+- Dockistry can help you shop around faster and more reliably by [unifying the setup](https://github.com/forktheweb/dockistry/blob/master/dockistry-cli.md) for many dev/ prod. concerns by using a [multi-platorm toolkit](https://github.com/dockistry/devtools-multi-clis) and [infrastructure setup tools](https://github.com/forktheweb/dockistry/blob/master/docs-infrastructure-packages.md), combined in one handy [desktop app](https://github.com/forktheweb/dockistry/blob/master/roadmap.md).
 - Useful to advanced developers by bringing into play languages, databases, frameworks, and boilerplates that you might not have considered (or even been aware of).
-- Dockistry will make you a programming rockstar, just generally speaking.  ;) It enables you to impress friends with your broad range of tooling knowledge, and makes the whole process less painless/ more efficient.
+- Makes you a programming rockstar, just generally speaking.  ;)

-It's because of the ***overwhelming*** amount of fullstack customization options currently available that we identified a clear need for a more [organized approach](https://github.com/forktheweb/dockistry/blob/master/roadmap.md) paired with architecture-specific [devtools packages](https://github.com/dockistry/devtools-multi-clis) and that provide [setup options](https://github.com/forktheweb/dockistry/blob/master/docs-infrastructure-packages.md) for production environments.

-# instant infrastructure
+- Impress your friends/boss with your broad range of tooling knowledge
+- Use this for your Internet startup to get running on a full infrastructure, quickly & painlessly.

+## about infrastructure setup
 Use Dockistry to instantly create the infrastructure necessary to operate any web development shop, freelancer, or software firm's baseline.
 Here's what's included:

 - Setup Rancher as a master instance using our AMI/Kube/Droplet